-From Stephen Hawking to Elon Musk, frequent proposals that have called for government regulations on AI development.
+From Stephen Hawking to Elon Musk, frequent proposals have called for government regulations on AI development.
 How do we impose effective, but not overly aggressive regulations on a threat that, for now, is imagined, one that has not yet become a reality?
 In fact, the dilemma of regulation is not how to balance the advantages and disadvantages of the technology, but how to thoroughly understand and contain the potential threats generated by artificial intelligence.

 Studying metals at a mesoscopic scale is both a major scientific breakthrough and a competitiveness challenge for the aeronautics industry.
 A research team is involved in this change of scale which resulted in significant progress in terms of industrial control.